kitnil/awesome/README.md

 ## Emacs Lisp

+- [shrface](https://github.com/chenyanming/shrface) - It is a shr faces package.
+Org Like faces for shr, dash-docs, eww, nov.el, mu4e and more!
 - [gomacro-mode](https://github.com/storvik/gomacro-mode) - Emacs package for working with gomacro REPL.
 - [dashboard-ls](https://github.com/jcs-elpa/dashboard-ls) - Display files/directories in current directory on Dashboard.
 - [org-spacer.el](https://github.com/dustinlacewell/org-spacer.el) - Enforce the number of blank lines between elements in an org-mode document